makeabilitylab/physcomp/electronics/electricity-basics.md

 $$I = \frac{\Delta{Q}}{\Delta{t}}$$

 A [couloumb (C)](https://en.wikipedia.org/wiki/Coulomb) is the SI unit for *electric charge* and is approximately $$6.24 × 10^{18}$$ electrons.
-Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A), which is the flow of electric charge in coloumbs per second $$C/s$$.
+Rather than constantly describe current as the number of coloumbs/second (or electrons/second) flowing through a wire—*i.e.,* "hey there, that wire is carrying $$1.872 × 10^{19}$$ electrons per second"—we, instead, use the SI unit of electric current called *amperes* or *amps* (A):

 $$1 A = 1 C / s$$

-You can use these formulations to calculate the number of electrons passing through a cross-section of wire over time $$t$$.
+Thus, amps are defined as the flow of electric charge in coloumbs per second $$C/s$$—1 A is 1 coulomb/sec (or $$6.24 × 10^{18}$$ electrons / sec).
+Though you'll never need to do this when prototyping circuits, you could, of course, use these formulations to calculate the number of electrons passing through a cross-section of wire over time $$t$$.
 For example, in the image below, we calculate how many electrons pass a given point in 3s if a conductor is carrying 2A of current.

 ![An illustrative diagram showing how electrons flow through a conductor and how to calculate how many electrons pass through a point using I = change in Q divided by change in t](assets/images/ElectricCurrentDefinitionAndDiagram_ScherzAndMonk4thEditionpng.png)
 Using the formulas above, we can calculate the amount of electrons that pass through a cross-section of wire in three seconds if the wire is carrying 2A of current.
 Image from [Chapter 2](https://learning.oreilly.com/library/view/practical-electronics-for/9781259587559/xhtml/13_Chapter_02.xhtml) of Scherz and Monk's *Practical Electronics for Inventors* .
 {: .fs-1 }

-With digital circuits, we work with low amperages.
-For example, an LED may require 2V and ~20 milliamperes (milliamps or simply, mA) to light up—that's $$(6.24 × 10^{18}) * 0.02 = 1.3 × 10^{17}$$ electrons/second.
-Similarly, an individual pin on the Arduino might be able to supply up to 40mA or $$(6.24 × 10^{18}) * 0.04 = 2.5 × 10^{17}$$ electrons/second.

 ### Building intuition for current

 Importantly, just like your home plumbing system, where water flows instantly out of your tap when you open the valve (propelled by water pressure from a water tower, for example), so too does current flow instantly when a voltage is applied (propelled, for example, by a battery).
 And, critically, the water molecules that touch your hand did not flow all the way through your plumbing system in an instant.
 Instead, your pipes are completely filled with pressurized water—just as a conductive wire is filled with atoms.
-When you open the tap, the water molecules that touch your hands were the molecules pushing against that tap's valve (sort of like a first-in, first-out queue).
+When you open the tap, the water molecules that touch your hands are the molecules pushing against that tap's valve (sort of like a first-in, first-out queue).
 This is similar to current in a circuit—atoms are tightly packed in a material with orbiting electrons.
 When a voltage is applied, these electrons start to "hop" from one atom to another through a conductor but do not instantly travel from A to B.

 ![An image showing a tightly packed tube of single-file marbles.
 When a marble is inserted into the left side of the tube, a marble on the right side instantly exits.](assets/images/ElectronFlowMarbleTube_FromAllAboutCircuits.png)
 {: .mx-auto .align-center }